fayizferosh/yosys-tcl-ui-report/README.md

 ##### read_lib.proc

-This proc outputs commands to read early and late libraries required for OpenTimer tool.
+This proc outputs commands to read early and late libraries required for the OpenTimer tool.

 *Code*